mkarla/epitope_mapping/README.md

     - Values used to plot in `results/plot_values/`.
 - PyMol scripts in `results/pymol`.

-### NOTE
+### For article
-This repo is currently being set up and is not complete.

-### Stuff of importance
-Following plot command:
+Following plot command was used in the article:
 `code/capyflex_epiplot.py -n FMO -p RBD -py -f rbd -r -110 -s RBD355R -hi heavy light`